pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_overview.md

 ### Initialize PubNub

 - Web
+- Node.js
+- React Native

-Create an instance of PubNub with your keys and a unique userId:
+Create an instance of the PubNub class with your keys and a unique user ID:
 ```
 `1const pubnub = new PubNub({
 2    publishKey: "demo",